Last updated on February 17th, 2023 at 11:20 am

-True THAT Lee!
-It’s important to maintain perspective when faced with dilemmas, road blocks and setbacks.
-Sometimes these situations happen; but we have the conscious choice to make.
-We can sit, complain and pout or we can take the higher path.
+It’s important to maintain perspective when faced with dilemmas, roadblocks, and setbacks.
+Sometimes these situations happen, but we have a conscious choice to make when they do.
+We can sit, complain and pout or we can take a higher path.

-One thing I know for sure is that I will NEVER complain about commuting two hours again because I know how it feels to commute for 3.5 hours.
+One thing I know for sure is that I will not complain about commuting two hours because I know how it feels to commute for 3.5 hours.
 Without pestering setbacks and roadblocks, we wouldn’t be able to embrace quick trips.
 Without challenges, we wouldn’t be able to enjoy opportunities.

 Without winter, we wouldn’t enjoy spring.

-They come when we least expect them and when we DEFINITELY don’t want them to.
+They come when we least expect them and when we definitely don’t want them.

 Don’t let the setbacks and roadblocks define you or weaken you.

 My commute was annoying, but I can still sit here and say I had a good day and I will have a good night.
-These things just make the ride a little more bumpy.
+These things just make the ride a little bumpier.
 That doesn’t mean it’s not enjoyable.

-May today the day you embrace spring in the midst of your winter.
+May today be the day you embrace spring in the midst of your winter.